struxData/struxData.github.io/_pages/overview.md

 ## Acknowledgement

-Please cite the following paper in work that makes use of this dataset:
+If you use this dataset, please cite the following paper:

 [STRUX: An LLM for Decision-Making with Structured Explanations](https://arxiv.org/abs/2410.12583)\
 Yiming Lu, Yebowen Hu, Hassan Foroosh, Wei Jin, Fei Liu\